 Disadvantages of agency recruitment

 All too often, little attention is paid to whether the individual is the most ideal candidate; rather agencies focus on selling a ‘good candidate’ from their database instead of taking the time to source the ‘perfect candidate’… and with the fees they charge, the perfect candidate is what you should get.

 This type of situation can lead to a new employee being in over their head because they are simply not experienced enough for the role.
 As a result, your new employee will likely leave or you will be required to let them go due to poor performance during their probationary period.

 Do it yourself

-You can advertise your vacancies on free sites like Gumtree, in national or local newspapers, trade magazines and your local job centres.
+You can advertise your vacancies on sites like Gumtree, in national or local newspapers, trade magazines and your local job centres.
 Universal Jobmatch from Government Gateway is a great service for finding suitable jobseekers.
 There are also many large job search websites with a vast pool of registered candidates just waiting for the perfect role.
 Sites such as Monster, Fish4Jobs, Totaljobs, JobSite and S1 Jobs (to name but a few) are all popular, effective sources used by many companies and recruitment agencies.

-Is the DIY approach worth it?
+Is DIY recruitment worth it?

 Additionally, whilst it may seem easier and less time-consuming to use an agency, this may not be the case in the long run if your new employee turns out to be less than satisfactory – you will simply have to start the entire recruitment process again.